Jayeskumar/Reveiew-Me/README.md

 # Reveiew-Me
- Reveiw Me is an author reveiw app which stores reveiw by reading and writting into a text ffile
+ Reveiw Me is an author reveiw app which stores user reveiw by reading and writting into a text ffile